 The Nitty-Gritty Details:

 Grading of late elementary, junior high, and high school essays: $.03 (3 cents) per word, unless otherwise agreed upon with families.
-Payment can be made via PayPal or snail-mailed check.
+Payment can be made via PayPal.

 Please clearly specify the assignment given to the student and their grade level.